The Role of the Proctor

 - Current, former, or retired teachers, including AP teachers, may serve as proctors for exams in a subject area other than the one they now teach or have ever taught.
 This policy also applies to AP coordinators, department heads, and substitute teachers.* For example, a ninth-grade English teacher may not proctor an AP English Language and Composition or AP English Literature and Composition Exam but could proctor an AP Biology Exam.
 The only exception to this is AP Art and Design; AP Art and Design teachers are encouraged to participate in the AP Art and Design submission process.

 - An individual may not proctor an AP Exam or handle materials for an exam in the year in which an immediate family or household member may be taking that exam.
-This is the case whether the immediate family or household member is at the school where the proctor works or at any other school or location.
+Immediate family includes one's parents, siblings, children, grandparents, and spouse.
+This applies even if they don’t reside in the same household.

 - Proctors may not take any AP Exam or review in any manner the content of the exam.